MEMAUDATA/MEMAUDATA/README.md

 - [Hearing data](https://hearingdata.streamlit.app/) : A web app to analyze Noah database using Machine Learning!
 - [MEMAU](https://memau.eu/) : A web plateform dedicated to students in audiology.
 They can have access to final year projects in audiology but also different types of ressources such as questionnaires, tools for statistics and so on.
-- [MEMAUDATA](https://data.memau.eu/) : Web app to fullfill audiological questionnaires and get the scores.
+- [MEMAUDATA](https://data.memau.eu/) : Web plateform to fullfill audiological questionnaires and get the scores.
-  >[!WARNING]
-  >On-going project!

 ### Teaching subjects: